 In addition to cash compensation, our non-employee directors are also entitled to equity awards under our outside director compensation policy.
-Each non-employee director who first joins us is automatically granted an initial award of a non-statutory stock option of approximately 0.2% of the Company's outstanding shares on the date of grant.
-In addition, on the date of each annual meeting of stockholders, each non-employee director who has been a non-employee director for 6 months or more on the date of the annual meeting is granted an annual award of a non-statutory stock option of approximately 0.2% of the Company's outstanding shares on the date of grant.
-The initial award vests in 48 monthly installments subject to the director's continued service with the Company.
-The annual award vests in full on the earlier to occur of the one-year anniversary of its grant date or the day prior to the next annual meeting of stockholders, subject in each case to continued service with the Company.
+Each new non-employee director who first joins us is granted an initial award of a non-statutory stock option to purchase 20,000 shares of Company common stock.
+In addition, on the date of each annual meeting of stockholders, each non-employee director who has been a non-employee director for 6 months or more on the date of the annual meeting is granted an annual award of a non-statutory stock option to purchase 10,000 shares of Company common stock.
+The initial award vests in 36 monthly installments subject to the director's continued service with the Company.
+The annual award vests in full on the earlier to occur of the one-year anniversary of the grant date or the day prior to the next annual meeting of stockholders, subject in each case to continued service with the Company.